 The next morning Undset walked to St. Olav’s Church to attend the 8:00 mass.
 Planes cruised back and forth, yet the people of Oslo were on their way to work as usual.
 “But the school at St. Olav’s had been evacuated, and we were only five elderly women at the mass,” she recounts.
 Undset was 58.

-In a time when many consider Sunday church attendance a nuisance if not a burden, I’m astounded at the humble simplicity of this woman’s practice of her Catholic faith, showing up for a morning mass on a weekday the night after a soiree, night alarms and reports of bombings.
+In a time when many consider Sunday church attendance a nuisance if not a burden, the humble simplicity of this woman’s practice of her Catholic faith, showing up for a morning mass on a weekday the night after a soiree, night alarms and reports of bombings is remarkable.

 A complete account of Undset’s flight is found in the journal she later published as Return to the Future.
 This short book reveals Undset’s Norwegian pride and her unflagging grit during an ordeal filled with renunciations and danger.
 Among them:

-*Taking a train from Oslo to her home in Lillehammer: “Just as we left the station some bombs fell so close by that the train shook and lurched as if it would jump the rails.”
+Undset describes a harrowing train ride from Oslo to her home in Lillehammer: “Just as we left the station some bombs fell so close by that the train shook and lurched as if it would jump the rails.”

-*Helping the three exiled Finnish children she had been sheltering find other protection.
+She worked to find protectionfor the three exiled Finnish children she had been sheltering.

-*Calling the Commandant in Lillehammer to volunteer.
-Undset, whose first job had been as a secretary at a local power company, was given the task of censoring mail.
+Undset then called the Commandant in Lillehammer to volunteer.
+Her first job as a young woman had been as a secretary at a local power company; now was given the task of censoring mail.

-*Lying in a snowbank for two hours during a bombing, while a Norwegian soldier in the next drift regaled her with stories until they were safe enough to continue walking.
+During a bombing Undset’s group was forced to lie in a snowbank for two hours.
+A Norwegian soldier in the next drift regaled her with stories until they were safe enough to continue walking.
 “At least we can look the Finns in the eyes now,” her companion said when they’d made it to their destination.

-In addition to the generosity and courage Undset displayed throughout the ordeal, I’m amazed and inspired that she continued to notice the details of the natural world, rendering them with the same sensitivity she shows in Kristin Lavransdatter:
+In addition to the generosity and courage Undset displayed throughout the ordeal, she continued to notice the details of the natural world, rendering them with the same sensitivity she shows in Kristin Lavransdatter:

 The needles of the pine trees already had their spring-like snow-washed color tone of yellow-green, and the birches were turning shiny brown and shimmering violet, for the buds were already swelling.